replexica/replexica/readme.md

   * [x] CLI for Replexica Platform
   * [x] Open-source API schema
   * [ ] GitHub Actions integration

-## Getting Started

-We've prepared a [Getting Started](/getting-started.md) guide that walks you through the process of setting up Replexica Compiler with Next.js App Router.
-Check it out!

-## How to Switch Between Languages

-Different apps use different strategies for switching between supported languages.
-Here are a few approaches we've seen:

-* Cookie value (get/set cookie value)
-* Subdomain (`en.myapp.com` / `es.myapp.com`)
-* TLD domain (`myapp.com` / `myapp.es`)
-* Pathname segments (`myapp.com/en` / `myapp.com/es`)

-... and so on.

-To support every possible strategy, now and in the future, Replexica does the following:

-*Replexica reads the value of the `REPLEXICA_LOCALE` cookie to determine the currently selected locale*

-So, whatever approach you choose for switching between locales, just be sure to update the value of the `REPLEXICA_LOCALE` cookie, and Replexica will handle the rest.

-> [!WARNING]
-> Be sure to drop by our Discord (link at the bottom) if you have an opinion on how Replexica should be handling the locale detection.
-Even if your idea is exotic or feels unfeasible, we'd love to hear it! 🙏 (feel free to send in private, if you want).

 ## Core Team